MoonPoet/xaprb-src/content/blog/you-guys.md

 ### But Women Say It Too

+"But I literally just saw a woman address a group of her five girlfriends as 'you guys' and nobody objected."

 So what?
 There are lots of ethnic, racial, gender, and other groups where it's okay for members of that group to say things and not okay for outsiders to do it.
-As men, we should *shut the hell up* about this.
+As men, we should *shut up* about this.
+*We don't get to tell women how to behave or how to feel*.
 Women can work out their own agreements amongst themselves, without any help from men.
 They don't need to be mansplained about being women, of all things.

+It's similar to the rule in comedy about punching up vs punching down.
+When a man says "you guys" to a group with women in it, it can make the women feel they don't belong, they aren't truly part of the group.
+Even if the man doesn't appear to *mean* anything by it, it'll be clear that he lacks empathy for his audience.
+This makes an under-represented person feel like that man is less likely to be the ally they might need.
+This is especially true if there's context (such as the industry) that already subtly or not-so-subtly implies women don't belong.
+When a woman says "you guys" to such a group, women are far less likely to feel like they're being told they don't belong.

-Lest anyone accuse me of being clueless, however, a lot of women recognize that they can be more inclusive when they don't say you guys, and express that they're trying to unlearn this phrase:
+Lest anyone accuse me of being clueless, however, a lot of women recognize that they *can* be more inclusive when they don't say "you guys," if only because they want to set a better example, and express that they're trying to unlearn this phrase:

 > [Caitie McCaffrey](https://twitter.com/caitie/status/1044686214261948417)
 >